 Allow them to make age appropriate family financial decisions

-My daughter is still pint sized.
-But I sent her in the corner store recently with cash.
-I wanted her to buy cookies by herself.
+My daughter is pint sized.
+But I sent her up to the register recently with cash.
+I wanted her to buy the cookies by herself.

 It’s soooo easy in our cashless environment to do everything ourselves.
 So involve your daughter in decisions where possible.